Vientiane Prefecture: Temples

 Wat Si Saket Temple built in Siamese style between 1818 and 1824, by King Anou Vong (who was educated in Siam's court and was their chieftain in Laos) is in the old city and survived during the war with Siam.
-There are 6,840 Buddha images in many small niches in the main hall and the walls of the courtyard.
+There are 6,840 Buddha images in niches in the main hall and the walls of the courtyard.
 Features of this temple are the silver and ceramics images of Buddha, 300 seated and standing Buddhas made in wood, stone, silver, and bronze.
 In the hall known as Ho Trai, there are Buddhist manuscripts of the 18th century.
 During the French colonial regime, it was restored twice, once in 1924 and again in 1930.
 Buddha statues damaged during the Siamese-Lao War of 1828 are housed on the west side of the temple.
 A Khymer Naga Buddha sculpture seated on a coiled hooded cobra (naga) is in front of the main seated Buddha image dating to the 13th century Khmer period.
 In the 1970 Expo Osaka held in Japan, the temple was depicted as the Lao national emblem.